 A Second Questionable Pancreas

 August 2018.
-That was when our two year old was diagnosed with Type 1 Diabetes.
-Just like that, we were thrown into this strange new world of insulin injections, juice box battles, and strangers looking at me in horror when I lamented to my husband that our kid was high again.
-In the blink of an eye, our lives had changed from slow, summer days filled with picnics and sidewalk chalk to shots, finger pricks, and carb ratios.
+That was when our 2-year-old was diagnosed with type 1 diabetes.
+Just like that, we were thrown into this strange new world of insulin injections, juice box battles and strangers looking at me in horror when I lamented to my husband that our kid was high again.
+In the blink of an eye, our lives had changed from slow, summer days filled with picnics and sidewalk chalk to shots, finger pricks and carb ratios.
 Sleepless nights.
 Fear.
 Change.

 Just over a year later, I was diagnosed too.
 I didn’t see it coming, but the year since has taught me so much about why diagnoses can often be so traumatic, and the value of shared experiences.